Can You Really Make Money Taking Surveys Online?

-If you’re just chilling and want to fill the time, then the paid online surveys like Swagbucks or InboxDollars might be a perfect fit.
+If you’re just chilling and want to fill the time, then the paid online surveys that Swagbucks or InboxDollars offer might be a perfect fit.
 Earn a few bucks and eventually cash out.
 The flip side is that these surveys probably aren’t worth it if you’re looking to bring in a chunk of change each month or if you are short on time.

 Getting into the heavier focus groups and research studies will take time, but you’ll also make more money.
 We encourage you to calculate what the approximate hourly rate might be for these kinds of surveys.

 Let’s use an earlier example for Plaza Research which paid survey participants $275 for about five hours of work plus a phone call according to Berntson.
 That works out to be about $55 per hour.
 Not a bad rate if you can score it.

 Johnson says that these kinds of groups are definitely worth it.
 “It’s relatively easy to complete if you have access to WiFi and are able to respond to survey questions by the expected deadlines.
 It can be a time commitment, but it’s fairly easy to do and doesn’t require any advanced knowledge.
 It’s a great way to earn extra spending cash.”